 Meetings.
-Duties.

-- 2. There shall be at least one meeting of the Syndicate in each academical year. - 3.
-The duties of the Syndicate shall be: - (a) to provide information and advice about careers for all members of the University; - (b) to establish and organize means of communication between members of the University who are seeking employment and employers; - (c) to advise the Careers Service Committee on provision of careers advice and guidance, taking into account external and regulatory factors and market conditions in key employment areas; - (d) to promote the exchange of ideas between members of the University and representatives of other organizations on matters affecting the employment of graduate and postdoctoral members of the University, in particular by holding seminars and other informal meetings from time to time; - (e) to report annually to the Careers Service Committee on its activities and to make recommendations relating to provision of careers advice and guidance.
+3. The duties of the Syndicate shall be:

+- (a) to provide information and advice about careers for all members of the University; - (b) to establish and organize means of communication between members of the University who are seeking employment and employers; - (c) to advise the Careers Service Committee on provision of careers advice and guidance, taking into account external and regulatory factors and market conditions in key employment areas; - (d) to promote the exchange of ideas between members of the University and representatives of other organizations on matters affecting the employment of postgraduate and postdoctoral members of the University, in particular by holding seminars and other informal meetings from time to time; - (e) to report annually to the Careers Service Committee on its activities and to make recommendations relating to provision of careers advice and guidance. - 4.
+The following shall be paid to the funds of the Syndicate: